 After the war encouraged by the Monnet and Marshall plan (To re-equip French agriculture quickly with cost-effective tractors, motoculteurs and agricultural equipment made in France and supplemented initially with American imports).
 Patissier initially started its production with its new motoculteurs and now Tractors (for small farms/polyculture maraichère, and viticulture/vignoble).

 In 1945 early 1946 there were still significant parts for the B5, C7, D9 and type R ranges.
 So Patissier made up a number of motoculteurs from these parts and sold them.
 I know this as I recently acquired a 1945 Energic D9, that had been in the same family since new!

 Energic Type R 5cv & 7cv (1937- 1951)

 This model was available in the late 1930s (from 1937 onwards).
 It was ahead of its time and offered Patissier groundbreaking engineering, compact and efficient 2 stroke engines.
 It was re-manufactured after the second world war as part of the starting line up of Motoculturers available from Ets.
 Patissier.

 Interestingly I have a 409 manual dated and printed “May 1945“.

 The first new model manufactured was the 407/409 (500cc), which was of a complete in house design and manufacture.
-The first time Energic had manufactured its own engines as well as the chassis etc. A big step forward for efficiency of production, costs etc. As well as the engine being a great step forward the integration of all the component parts for the wheel clutches over came a great problem in the C7 and D9 ranges before the war.
+The first time Energic had manufactured its own engines as well as the chassis etc. A big step forward for efficiency of production, costs etc. As well as the engine is a great step forward the integration of all the component parts for the wheel clutches overcame a great problem in the C7 and D9 ranges before the war.
 That of the ingress of mud, dirt etc, eroding the wheel hubs, clutch movement pins and general wear.
-Placing these parts internally ment they could be adequately lubricated and protected for the wear and tear of active duty.
+Placing these parts internally meant they could be adequately lubricated and protected for the wear and tear of active duty.